 The exhibition showcased a selection of limited edition and signed hand prints from UK and internationally renowned and emerging art photographers, including fine art, landscape, mixed-media, photojournalism, portraiture and social documentary photography, thus making photography accessible to everyone.

 It was thanks to the generosity of all of the photographers involved, who selflessly donated their work, that we were able to stage these exhibitions for the viewing public and to raise funds for regional charities.
 Prints from the street and gallery exhibitions were auctioned for Ladies Fighting Breast Cancer and provided photography collectors the opportunity to support our international art photographers and our emerging artists; our great photographers of the future.
 We also self-funded an international group autumn exhibition at Dimbola Lodge, the home of the Victorian photographer Julia Margaret Cameron.

 During our second year, we were able to offer an electronic submission process, enabling photographers to save further printing costs.
 We offered professional awards and a travelling gallery exhibition.
 We also worked with regional foster children and St Basils charity on a special project, “A Day in the Life… Hear Me… See Me…” After the spring festival closed, we self-funded a print auction to raise funds and awareness for St Basils charity.
 We also self funded our second autumn exhibition.

 Reclaim Photography Festival is a community arts project which offers an annual programme of collaborations, events and exhibitions, aimed at promoting art photography through inclusive projects free of cost.
 We encourage participation from young people and those most disadvantaged.

-We are committed to encouraging participation and to providing professional, volunteer and work experience opportunities for young people and emerging artists, particularly those most disadvantaged.
+We are committed to encouraging participation and to providing professional, volunteer and work experience opportunities for young people and emerging artists.
 Reclaim Photography Festival continues to develop partnerships with community and student groups, show artwork from regional and international photographers and exhibit them across our public spaces and in our galleries, both here in the UK and internationally.
-Reclaim Photography Festival and West Midlands is not affiliated or associated with any clubs, organisations or societies.
+Reclaim Photography Festival West Midlands is not affiliated or associated with any charities, clubs, member groups, organisations or societies.